iexcloud/docs/source/getting-started/write-and-read-a-record.md

 ``` {seealso} See [Understanding Datasets](../managing-your-data/understanding-datasets.md) to learn about dataset indexes.
 ```

-*NEWS* schema summary:
+Refer to your target dataset's **Response Attributes** as you prepare an object array of data to write.

+For example, here are attributes you'd want to include in data for the *NEWS* dataset whose **Response Attributes** are shown in the previous image:

 - `key` &rarr; `headline`
 - `subkey` &rarr; `source`
 - `date` &rarr; `date`
 - All the attributes, including `content`, are required

-Refer to your target dataset's **Response Attributes** as you prepare an object array that specifies the data you are writing.

 Let's write your data to your target dataset.